watamario15/dotfiles/README.md

 Running `./initialize.sh` will set up git and install some basic packages.
 You can also set up:

 - CASLII/COMETII simulator (Osaka University) with `./initialize.sh caslcomet`
-- SHARP Brain development packages with `./initialize.sh brain` (Currently AMD64 Ubuntu only)
+- SHARP Brain development packages with `./initialize.sh brain` (Currently AMD64/Arm64 Linux only)
-- MediaWiki to XTBook conversion environment with `./initialize.sh xtbook` (Currently AMD64 Ubuntu only)
+- MediaWiki to XTBook conversion environment with `./initialize.sh xtbook` (Currently AMD64/Arm64 Debian/Fedora-based only)

 ### Brainux